silverleague/silverstripe-ideannotator/docs/en/Installation.md

     Config::inst()->update('DataObjectAnnotator', 'enabled', true);
 }
 ```

+Even when the module is enabled, the generation will only work in a dev environment.
+Putting a live site into dev with ?isDev will not alter your files.

 When enabled IdeAnnotator generates the docblocks on dev/build for mysite only.

 You can add extra module folders with the following config setting :